davidamichelson/DIV6700/schedule.md

 *Assignments*

-- *Florilegium VII* is due on Brightspace by 8 AM Central Time.
+- *Florilegium V* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 1. How does the Qurʾan position itself vis-à-vis the monotheistic tradition of  Christianity and Judaism?
 2. What is the Qurʾan’s view of the Roman Empire?